UNIT- VI SOCIOLOGY AND EDUCATION

 Technology

-The question arises what is technology?
+question arises what is technology?
 Technology is the use of science.
-We read in
+We read

 the earlier subsection that learning is a process resulting from interaction between learner